hideyukiinada/examples/tensorflow/variable_reuse.md

 Price of the sketchpad: 32.000000
 ```

-So now you know that the new tax rate is applied to both book and the sketchpad.
+So now you know that the new tax rate is applied to both the book and the sketch pad correctly.

 tf.AUTO_REUSE is convenient, but you also have to be careful for not inadvertently sharing variables.
 For example, one of my CIFAR-10 scripts defines a convolutional layer using a function below: